BudddyDudeGuy/Night-City-Refined/README.md

 ### Wabbajack Installation

 	#### Installing Wabbajack

 	Once you have completed the pre-installation section, follow these steps to install Wabbajack:

 	1. Create an empty folder named Wabbajack on the root of your drive, such as C:\Wabbajack for example.
   	> - **DO NOT** place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), in your Syberpunk 2077's steam, gog, epic or in any folders related to the modlist itself (the downloads or install folder).

 	2. **Download Wabbajack**: Download the latest version of Wabbajack from [Wabbajack’s official website](https://www.wabbajack.org/).
 	3. **Install Wabbajack**: Follow the installation instructions on Wabbajack’s website to set it up.
 Make sure to place the Wabbajack.exe file inside the folder from step 1.

 	#### Downloading and Installing Modlist

 	Downloading and installing the modlist can take a while depending on your internet connection, PC specs, and if you have Nexus Premium.
 Without Premium, you will need to manually click the Slow Download button for each mod.

 	To install the modlist, complete the following steps:

 	1. Open Wabbajack and click the gear icon in the top right

 	2. Click the login button for nexus to link your account to nexus so all the mods may be downloaded

 	3. Select install from disk and set the target modlist path to my modlist file (insert name)

 	4. Set the Modlist Installation Location to a folder such as C:\Modlist.
 It can be placed anywhere you please
 > - **DO NOT** place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), or in your games steam, epic or gog folder

-4. Set the download path where you please I recomend leaving the downloads location in a downloads folders in the same spot as the install location.
+	5. Set the download path where you please I recomend setting the path for the downloads folders in the same spot as the install location.

 	6. Press the play arrow to begin the download and install.

-## Updating the Modlist

-Updating is like installing the list.
-Go on wabbajack and make sure your paths are the same and tick the overwrite installation button.
-Please keep in mind any mods you have added will be deleted when updating.
-To make sure that Wabbajack does not delete your added mods upon updating, prefix your mods with [NoDelete].

-## Post Installation:
+### Post Installation:

-1. Open your mod list folder and run mod_organizer.exe
+1. Open your mod list folder and run "ModOrganizer.exe"

 2. Once mod organizer is open, in the upper right of Mod organizer 2 you will see a dropdown, select "REDprelauncher"

-4. Once REDlauncher is open click the gear icon beside play and click enable mods
+4. Once "REDprelauncher" is open click the gear icon beside play and click enable mods

 5. You may now close REDlauncher and select "Cyberpunk 2077" from the drop down and the game will now run